-Efforts will be made from both in-pit shell and out-pit shell drilling to add further resources to the Group's gold inventory.
-Further, the Group's positive operational cash-flows will, in the main, be utilised to reduce the Group's senior loan facility as quickly as possible.
+Efforts will continue in both in-pit shell and out-pit shell drilling in an endeavor to add further resources to the Group's gold inventory.
+The Group's positive operational cash-flows will, in the main, continue to be utilised to reduce the Group's senior loan facility as quickly as possible.
+It is expected that this facility will be fully repaid during Q4 2022.